srsran/oran-sc-ric/README.md

 The [simple_rc_xapp](xApps/python/simple_rc_xapp.py) is a basic example designed to illustrate the usage of the RIC control API.
 So far, only Action ID 2 from RIC Control Style 2 (i.e., Slice-level PRB Quota control) is supported.

+The [simple_xapp](xApps/python/simple_xapp.py) demonstrates how to use both E2SM-KPM monitoring and E2SM-RC control modules together.

 Additionally, we provide a handy [library](xApps/python/lib/) designed to streamline xApp development.
 This library focuses on separating reusable code, such as communication protocols and message encoding/decoding, resulting in significantly simplified xApp implementations.

 Specifically, we provide: